Wondering whether Aberdeen is worth visiting?

 These gardens are relatively small and have a very intimate feel about them.
-They’re just perfect for taking a stroll in nature and forgetting the busyness of the city around you.
+They’re just perfect for taking a stroll in nature and forgetting the city’s busyness.

 2. St Machar’s Cathedral

 Adjacent to another of Aberdeen’s great outdoor spaces, Seaton Park, is St .
 Machar’s Cathedral.
 This 16th-century twin-spired cathedral is one of the oldest granite cathedrals in the world.
-It’s also the oldest building in Aberdeen that is still in active use.
+It’s also the oldest building in Aberdeen, still in active use.
 The church dates back to about AD 580.

 Legend tells us that St Machar’s cathedral walls house a quarter of the body of William Wallace.
 The parts are said to have been interred within the walls in 1305.
 Wallace, one of Scotland’s National heroes, was hanged, disembowelled, beheaded and quartered for his crime of treason against Edward I.